Dealing with Americollect – Are They Really “Ridiculously Nice”?

 The Bottom Line

-If you find yourself dealing with Americollect, the first step is to evaluate your own ability to handle the collections and negotiations process.
+If you find yourself dealing with Americollect, evaluate your ability to handle the collections and negotiations process.

 You can use the strategies and tactics listed above to make that happen.